◊◊◊◊

 Salt and pepper to taste

-Water or broth to desired consistency
+Water or vegetarian broth to desired consistency

 If desired, top each serving with some shredded cheese or sour cream.
 Leftovers are good reheated.